Family Law – Divorce

 Any physical or mental incapacity

-This will usually only be relevant in cases where there is such a significant physical or mental disability of one of the parties when looking at financial distribution and this can have a significant impact where it is relevant.
+Often this is only relevant in cases where the management of a significant physical or mental disability of one of the parties will be impacted by the financial distribution of the divorce settlement.
 It is likely that a medical report would be required if this is to be relied upon.

 Contribution that each party has made or is likely to make in the foreseeable future